pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/resources/functions.md

 Provider functions are exposed in each language as regular functions, in two variations:

- 1. a function that accepts plain arguments (strings and so on) and returns a Promise, or blocks until the result is available; and,
+ 1. A function that accepts plain arguments (strings and so on) and returns a Promise, or blocks until the result is available.
- 2. a function that accepts `Input` values and returns an [Output](/docs/concepts/inputs-outputs/).
+ 2. A function that accepts `Input` values and returns an [Output](/docs/concepts/inputs-outputs/).

 The documentation for a provider function will tell you the name and signature for each of the variations.